 - Marinara sauce

-- Preheat oven to 400°F. Meanwhile, bring a large pot of salted water to a boil, add noodles and cook until al dente, 8 to 10 minutes.
+- Preheat oven to 400°F. Meanwhile, bring a large pot of salted water to a boil, add noodles and cook until al dente, about 8 to 10 minutes.
 Drain well and gently transfer to a clean work surface.

 - While the noodles are cooking, heat the olive oil in a skillet over medium heat.
 Add the onion, mushrooms, spinach and garlic.
 Saute’ 5 minutes.
 Once the mushrooms and onions are tender, remove from heat and place in a bowl.
-Stir in cheeses, salt, and the crushed red pepper.
+Stir in ricotta & Parmesan cheeses, salt, and the crushed red pepper.

 - Grease a small roasting pan or casserole dish with cooking spray and set aside.
 Working with one noodle at a time, spread with about 3 tablespoons of the ricotta/spinach mixture and 2 tablespoons of the marinara.
 Starting at one end, roll up noodle snugly then arrange in pan either seam-side down or with the rolls close enough together to hold each other closed.